jayceefun/v8-1/1/namespace.md

 The `v8` namespace houses many different parts of the API that makes up the `v8` API as we know it.
 Some of these members include functions, typedefs, and enumerations.
 The `v8` namespace also contains the classes that you will end up working with most.
+Below you will find *most* of the members in the `v8` namespace.
+Some were left out due to ignorance, lack of importance, or privacy.

 ## Functions